 In June of the following year, the school organised a week-long study trip exploring the islands of Middle Dalmatia and their culture while sailing along the route from Split to Dubrovnik.
-In June 2014, it played host to its students in Orebić, on the Pelješac peninsula, and in June 2015, CLS and its students headed towards Cavtat and through our ‘Cavtat – Southern light’ study programme we introduced Southern Dalmatia to our students.
+In June 2014, CLS played host to its students in Orebić, on the Pelješac peninsula, and in June 2015, CLS and its students headed towards Cavtat and, through our ‘Cavtat – Southern light’ study programme, we introduced Southern Dalmatia to our students.

-In June 2016 we had our ‘Zadar’s gems – Crystal falls and pearls of Northern Dalmatia‘ study programme which centred around our school’s home for the week in Kožino, a few miles from Zadar and in 2017 we were based in Fažana, Istria from where we explored the towns of the peninsula as well as the Brijuni Islands off the coast in our ‘Bewitching Brijuni and Terra Magica’ programme.
-For 2018 we are once again returning to Southern Dalmatia and will be based on the island of Šipan.
-We will be exploring the Elaphite Islands in our programme ‘The Secrets of the Elaphite Islands – Another World on our Doorstep’, plans for which are already well advanced.
+In June 2016 we had our ‘Zadar’s gems – Crystal falls and pearls of Northern Dalmatia‘ study programme which centred around the school’s home for the week in Kožino, a few miles from Zadar, and in 2017 we were based in Fažana, Istria from where we explored the towns of the peninsula, as well as the Brijuni Islands off the coast, in our ‘Bewitching Brijuni and Terra Magica’ programme.
+In 2018 we once again returned to Southern Dalmatia and were based on the island of Šipan.
+We explored the Elaphite Islands in our programme ‘The Secrets of the Elaphite Islands – Another World on our Doorstep’.

-During the week-long CLS ‘Language and Culture’ programme, students have twelve hours of lessons in language tuition, organised in four three-hour long sessions on Monday, Tuesday, Thursday and Friday.
+During the week-long CLS ‘Language and Culture’ programme students had twelve hours of lessons in language tuition, organised in four three-hour long sessions on Monday, Tuesday, Thursday and Friday.

-The classes are conducted at two different levels:
+The classes were conducted at two different levels:

-and will take place at the school’s home, where certain social events will also be held.
-This year we are also planning to introduce a number of early morning yoga sessions, in which all students are invited to participate if they wish.
+and took place at the school’s home, where certain social events were also held.
+We also introduced a number of early morning yoga sessions, in which all students could participate if they wished.

-Sunday and Wednesday are set aside for whole day excursions: On Sunday the plan is to take a full-day boat trip concentrating on the neighbouring island of Koločep and on Wednesday we will be visiting some lesser known sights and places in and around Dubrovnik.
-On Monday a half-day excursion to the other main island of the Elaphite archipelago, Lopud, will dovetail with lessons.
-On Tuesday after lessons students will be free to explore our base island of Šipan either independently or by joining a group walk to Šipanska Luka arriving in time for dinner.
-On Thursday after lessons we will take a trip to Mali Ston and the neighbouring part of the Pelješac peninsula.
-Friday evening will be an opportunity to relax at the farewell party, which we are currently planning to hold on the terrace of the school’s home for the week overlooking the sea.
+Sunday and Wednesday were set aside for whole day excursions: On Sunday there was a full-day boat trip, concentrating on the neighbouring island of Koločep, and on Wednesday, visits to some lesser known sights and places in and around Dubrovnik.
+On Monday a half-day excursion to the other main island of the Elaphite archipelago, Lopud, dovetailed with lessons.
+On Tuesday after lessons students were free to explore our base island of Šipan either independently or by joining a group walk to Šipanska Luka arriving in time for dinner.
+On Thursday after lessons we took a trip to Mali Ston and the neighbouring part of the Pelješac peninsula.
+Friday evening was an opportunity to relax at the farewell party.

-During the special programme of excursions, students have the chance to practise their Croatian amongst themselves, with native speakers, excursion organisers and tour guides.
-In their free time, students are be able to try out their language skills in and around town, in shops, restaurants etc.
+During the special programme of excursions, students had the chance to practice their Croatian amongst themselves, with native speakers, excursion organisers and tour guides.
+In their free time, students were able to try out their language skills in and around town, in shops, restaurants etc.